jonluca/blog/_posts/2018-09-22-illegal-streams.md

 I monitored my logs and all of a sudden there it was - the valid session for the streamer!

-{% picture "streamer-session.png" --alt Streamers session %}
+{% include image.html footnote="Streamers session" file="streamer-session" %}

 <p class="footnote">Valid streamer session credentials</p>